Empowering individuals and fostering communities on a transformative journey towards mental health and well-being, together.

 Housing is unaffordable and inaccessible to many people.
 This is a key driver for many individuals feeling mentally unwell.

-providing peer services to individuals dealing with housing insecurity, or connecting them to legal resources in the community
+Providing peer services to individuals dealing with housing insecurity, or connecting them to legal resources in the community

-providing peer services to individuals dealing with housing insecurity, or connecting them to legal resources in the community
+Providing peer services to individuals dealing with housing insecurity

 Our local support systems may be well-intentioned, but can still be difficult to navigate.